dmitrypol/dmitrypol.github.io/_posts/2016-05-14-redis_rails_more.md

 [Ohm](https://github.com/soveran/ohm) gem provides even more functionality but it's more suited for situations where Redis is your primary DB.
 I am not quite ready to let go of features provided by SQL (or Mongo) and prefer to use Redis as my secondary DB.

 ## Background jobs
 In an earlier post I described using Sidekiq to import records in batches of jobs.
-Here are additonal ideas for background jobs:
+Here are additional ideas for background jobs:

 Cache warming - you could create a job to run periodically and warm up your cache.
 This will help so the first user that hits specific page will have faster load time and keep system load more even.
 But you need to be careful so that duration of these jobs is not greater than frequency.
 In the past I selectively pre-cached only specific pages and let less traffic pages load on demand.